 Jane Crowfoot’s The Fruit Garden CAL

 Crochet legend Jane Crowfoot is the brain behind many of our favourite crochet-alongs, and this year she’s done it again with her gorgeous The Fruit Garden CAL!
 This gorgeous design is inspired by the Arts a& Crafts movement, and features beautiful 3d crochet floral motifs.
-If you missed out on this CAL then there’s good news – due to the Covid-19 pandemic Jane Crowfoot and Stylecraft have announced that there will be a second release of this CAL (including a new colourway) from the 3rd November.
 You can find out more about this and the other amazing crochet-alongs Jane has designed here!

 Scheepjes 2020 Crochet-along

 Scheepjes not only produce a huge range of amazing yarns, they also produce some of the most amazing CAL’s out there!
 Scheepjes have been bringing us a yearly CAL since 2014, as well as many other MALs (make-alongs) in between.
 They’ve recently announced their new official 2020 CAL – d’Histoire Naruelle, an incredible blanket designed by Scheepjes Blogger Christina Hadderingh.
 As well as hooking up the crochet-along together, there was also a special read-along of the book that inspired the CAL – Anthony Doerr’s best-selling novel All the Light We Cannot See.
 You can find out more about the CAL and read-along on the Scheepjes website.

 Cushion Crochet-along by West Yorkshire Spinners